Vonng/pigsty/README.md

 Pigsty is designed for real world production env with hundreds of high spec nodes, but it can also run inside a tiny 1C|1GB vm node.
 Which is great for developing, testing, demonstrating, data analysing & visualizing and other purposes.

-Pigsty sandbox can be pulled up with one command on your Macbook, powered by virtualbox & vagrant.
+Pigsty sandbox can be pulled up with one command on your Macbook, powered by virtualbox & vagrant. or created upon cloud vm with terraform.
 There are two specs of sandbox: 1 node (the default) and 4 node (full sandbox)

 ![](docs/_media/sandbox.svg)